 Pittsburgh-based supermarket retailer Giant Eagle operates 266 GetGo c-stores in western Pennsylvania, Ohio, northern West Virginia, Maryland and Indiana.
 GetGo is No. 29 on CSP’s 2021 Top 202 ranking of c-store chains by store count.

-Customers can open either the PayPal or Venmo mobile app and click the scan button and selecting the show to pay option.
+Customers can open either the PayPal or Venmo mobile app and click the scan button and select the show-to-pay option.
 PayPal customers can pay using stored debit or credit cards, bank accounts, PayPal balance or PayPal Credit.
 With Venmo QR codes, customers can pay using their stored debit or credit cards, bank account, Venmo balance or Venmo Credit Card.

 “We are thrilled to be the first supermarket and convenience chain in the country to accept PayPal and Venmo in our stores,” said Graham Watkins, Giant Eagle executive vice president of retail innovation and business development.
 “This implementation is particularly exciting as it enables Giant Eagle and GetGo customers to use the digital payment methods that they already enjoy in the places where they transact most frequently.”

 In terms of the digital wallet growth observed in 2020, 59% of surveyed consumers have been using their digital wallet more frequently than before the pandemic began, according to Pleasanton, Calif.-based Blackhawk Network, which delivers branded payment solutions through prepaid products, technologies and networks.

 And of the digital payment tools available, 48% of consumers are using QR codes and barcodes on a mobile device more frequently over the last year, the company said, which is helping to bring a more seamless and connected payment experience to in-person shopping.